-Removing the optional IDSDM or vFlash card
+Removing the optional IDSDM or vFlash module

-- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 If applicable, remove the full-height PCIe cards. - 4 If you are replacing the IDSDM/vFlash card, remove the MicroSD cards.

-(i) NOTE: Temporarily label each MicroSD card with its corresponding slot number after removal.
+- 1. Follow the safety guidelines listed in Safety instructions. - 2.
+Follow the procedure listed in Before working inside your system. - 3.
+If applicable, remove the full-height PCle cards. - 4.
+If you are replacing the IDSDM/vFlash card, remove the MicroSD cards. - NOTE: Temporarily label each MicroSD card with its corresponding slot number after removal.

 - Locate the IDSDM/vFlash connector on the system board.
-To locate IDSDM/vFlash connector, see the System board jumpers and connectors section. - 2 Holding the pull tab, lift the IDSDM/vFlash card out of the system.
+To locate IDSDM/vFlash connector, see the System board jumpers and connectors section. - 2.
+Holding the pull tab, lift the IDSDM/vFlash card out of the system.

 Figure 101.
-Removing the optional IDSDM/vFlash card
+Removing the optional IDSDM/vFlash module